LIFE is the EU’s financial instrument supporting environmental and climate action projects throughout the EU.

 Figure 09: TRS pre alloyed steel DWL compared to Internal Lubrication

-Figure 09 shows the increase in TRS from internal lubrication to DWL compaction.
+Figure 10 shows the percentage improvements of TRS from internal lubrication to DWL compaction.

-Figure 10: Specific Energy pre alloyed steel DWL compared to Internal Lubrication
+Figure 10: TRS pre alloyed steel DWL compared to Internal Lubrication

-As reported in figure 10, a density improvements due to DWL compaction reflect an increase in toughness.
+As reported in figure 11, a density improvements due to DWL compaction reflects an increase in toughness that can be related to the specific energy absorbed from the sample up to break point.

 The LIFE 4GreenSteel project was born from a group of companies and universities involved in the field of powder metallurgy with the aim of finding innovative solutions to mitigate and reduce the environmental impact of industrial activities.